-Dutchess Outreach has operated emergency food access and relief programs and services in Dutchess County for more than 46 years.
+Dutchess Outreach has operated emergency food access and relief programs in Dutchess County for more than 46 years.
 Food Banks and Food Access Centers are a fairly recent addition to our American Social Aid infrastructure and when they were first initiated, they were done so as a short-term solution to fill what they believed to be a temporary emergency need.

 In Dutchess County, 26,130 individuals suffer from Food Insecurity or around 8.8% of the population.